-Adapting “Tame Your Gut” programme to the needs of patients with inflammatory bowel disease and comorbid anxiety and/or depression: A qualitative exploratory study

-Running head: Online psychotherapy for IBD
+Adapting “Tame Your Gut” for patients with inflammatory bowel disease and co-morbid anxiety and/or depression Running head: Online psychotherapy for IBD

-Word count: 4,060 (5,781 whole manuscript including title page, abstract and references)
+Word count: 3,994 (5,707 whole manuscript including title page, abstract and references)

 Abstract

 This qualitative study collected stakeholders’ views on adapting an existing online psychotherapy programme, “Tame Your Gut”, to the needs of patients with inflammatory bowel disease (IBD) and comorbid anxiety and/or depression.
 Adult patients (n=13), and health professionals with at least two years of work experience with IBD patients (n=12) participated in semi-structured focus groups or interviews, analysed with a thematic analysis.
 Patients had a generally positive attitude towards “Tame Your Gut”, while health professionals saw it as useful for selected patients only.
 Both groups indicated their preference for clinician-assisted online psychotherapy.
 “Tame Your Gut” is acceptable to patients and health professionals but only when supported by clinicians.